RcppCore/rcpp-gallery/_posts/2014-04-06-rcpp-python.md

 This is a brief introduction of calling python from R through Rcpp.
 [The official documentation of python](https://docs.python.org/2/extending/embedding.html) explains how to embed python into C/C++ application.
 Moreover, the [Boost.Python](http://www.boost.org/doc/libs/1_55_0/libs/python/doc/) library provides seamless interoperability between C++ and the Python programming language.
 Similarlly, Rcpp provides interoperability between C++ and R. Therefore, it is not hard to call python from R through Rcpp and Boost.Python.

-Although there is a package [*rPython*](http://cran.r-project.org/web/packages/rPython/index.html) which provides an interface of python in R, it is still fun to write the embedded python.
-Moreover, the efficiency of this approach might be higher.
+Although there is a package [*rPython*](http://cran.r-project.org/web/packages/rPython/index.html) which provides an interface of python in R through Java, it is interesting to try to connect them through C++.

 In this article, I'll show you how to call python 2.7 from R on Ubuntu.
 Please install the following packages:

-- python2.7
-- libboost-python-dev

 ## Hello World

-The hardest thing is to establish the environment.
+The most difficult thing is to establish a development environment.
 To build an embeded python, we need to install the following package:

 ```
-sudo apt-get install python2.7-dev
+sudo apt-get install python2.7 python2.7-dev libboost-python-dev
 ```

-Then, pass the following flags to the compiler.
+Then, we should pass the following flags to the compiler:

 {% highlight r %}